tomkerkhove/promitor/adding-a-new-scraper.md

 This should be provided in a new file under `docs\configuration\v2.x\metrics` and be listed under the supported providers on `docs/configuration/v2.x/metrics/index.md` in alphabetical order.

+## See It In Action

+Now that you are done, make sure you run Promitor locally so verify that it generates the correct metrics!

+When opening the pull request (PR), feel free to copy the generated Prometheus metrics for review.

+Learn how to run it in our [development guide](development-guide.md#running-promitor).